 Such heavy-handed non-consensual approach to even the most far-reaching decisions, holds portents of a hardening Indian state – with little interest in protecting the country’s democratic consensus – expressed mostly visibly through parliamentary debate, as a bulwark against its ham-handed ways.

 The manner of introduction of demonetization and the abrogation Article 370 both signal a cocky government certain of its apotheosis.
-Taken together with, on the one hand, the generalized and sustained downturn in the economy, clearly evident in falling investments, disappearing jobs and the mounting banking crisis, and, on the other, the years-old focus on excessive militarization, one can piece together a picture of a panic-stricken, iron-fisted government lunging to cover up its inability to deliver prosperity or peace.
+Taken together with, on the one hand, the generalized and sustained downturn in the economy, clearly evident in falling investments, disappearing jobs and the mounting banking crisis, and, on the other hand, the years-old focus on excessive militarization, one can piece together a picture of a panic-stricken, iron-fisted government lunging to cover up its inability to deliver prosperity or peace.

 Its strategy will likely be a prolonged and proactive shock-and-awe military adventurism on the borders while seeking to coddle and expand its base by whipping up ultra-nationalist passions and the age-old, irreconcilable antipathy of the Muslims, whom this government disparages as unpatriotic and undeserving of their place in India following the partition of the country in 1947 along religious lines.
 Its absolute majority in the lower house of parliament and deft maneuverings in the upper house to split the opposition ranks means it enjoys a near-total sway in both houses, to ramrod any new legislation, howsoever dangerous and ill-advised, that’s in line with its political philosophy.